Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-We will now describe a simple construction of a finite volume quadrangulation decorated with a SAW and then describe the corresponding infinite volume versions of this construction.
+We will now describe a simple construction of a finite quadrangulation decorated with a SAW and then describe the corresponding infinite volume versions of this construction.

-Consider the uniform measure on pairs $(Q,\lambda)$ where $Q$ is a quadrangulation and $\lambda$ is a non-crossing path on $Q$.
-Under this measure, the conditional law of $\lambda$ given $Q$ is that of a SAW on $Q$.
-Versions of this measure can be constructed in a simple way.
-Namely, one can sample two independent uniformly random quadrangulations of the disk with simple boundary with $n$ quadrilaterals and boundary length $2l$ and then glue them together along a boundary segment of length $2s < 2l$ (Figure~\ref{fig-saw-gluing}, left).
-The conditional law of the interface between them given the overall glued map will then be given by that of a SAW of length $2s$ conditioned on its left and right complementary components both containing $n$ quadrilaterals.
+Suppose we sample two independent uniformly random quadrangulations of the disk with simple boundary with $n$ quadrilaterals and perimeter $2l$ and then glue them together along a boundary segment of length $2s < 2l$ by identifying the corresponding edges (Figure~\ref{fig-saw-gluing}, left).
+The conditional law of the gluing interface given the overall glued map will then be that of a SAW of length $2s$ conditioned on its left and right complementary components both containing $n$ quadrilaterals.
 One can also glue the \emph{entire} boundaries of the two disks to obtain a map with the topology of the sphere decorated by a path whose conditional law given the map is that of a self-avoiding loop on length $2l$ conditioned on the two complementary components both containing $n$ quadrilaterals.
 See, for example, the discussion in \cite[Section~8.2]{bet-disk-tight} (which builds on~\cite{bg-simple-quad,bbg-recursive-approach}) for additional explanation.

+The \emph{uniform infinite half-planar quadrangulation with simple boundary} (UIHPQ$_{\op{S}}$) is the infinite-volume local limit of uniform quadrangulations of the disk with simple boundary rooted at a boundary edge as the total number of interior faces (or interior vertices), and then the number of boundary edges, is sent to~$\infty$~\cite{curien-miermont-uihpq,caraceni-curien-uihpq}.